07/14/2020 by Christine Griffith

 Trinity Logistics has been Responsible Care® certified since 2009.
 Unlike most brokers, we carry Pollution Liability coverage.
 We chose to carry such insurance with Environmental, Health, Safety, and Security (EHS&S) in mind.
 Spills happen and need to be remedied immediately.
 Pollution Liability covers costs associated with pollution clean-up, and liability claims for pollution-related injuries, illnesses or death.

 Our main goal as a company is continuous improvement.
 To do better today than we did yesterday.
-We do this through selecting approved carriers given the information our customers provide regarding their chemical shipment.
+We do this by selecting approved carriers given the information our customers provide regarding their chemical shipment.

 Trinity Team Members mitigate risk to our customers and carriers through carrier vetting and thorough communication.